MSC in numbers

 Seafood in the MSC program

 - The fisheries already certified catch over 7 million metric tonnes of seafood.
-This is close to 8% of the total wild capture harvest.
+This is over 8% of the total wild capture harvest.

 The MSC and best practice